William Shatner: Personal life

 Shatner dislikes watching himself perform.
-He says that there are episodes of the original Star Trek television show that he has never seen, and he is just as averse to watching his performance in Boston Legal.
-He has claimed that the only Star Trek movie that he has screened is the one that he directed and so necessarily viewed when it was being edited, Star Trek V: The Final Frontier, although in his 1993 book Star Trek Memories, he recalls how disappointed he felt when he attended the premiere of the first Star Trek movie, Robert Wise's Star Trek: The Motion Picture.
+He has said that there are episodes of Star Trek and Boston Legal he has never seen.
+According to Shatner, the only Star Trek movie that he has screened is the one that he directed and so necessarily viewed when it was being edited, Star Trek V: The Final Frontier, although in his 1993 book Star Trek Memories, he recalls how disappointed he felt when he attended the premiere of the first Star Trek movie, Robert Wise's Star Trek: The Motion Picture.

 Shatner is a longtime U.S. resident and has a green card.

 Family

 Shatner has been married four times.
 His first wife was a Canadian actress, Gloria Rand (née Rabinowitz), whom he married on August 12, 1956.
 The couple had three daughters: Leslie (born 1958), Lisabeth (born 1961) and Melanie (born 1964).
 Shatner left Rand while acting in Star Trek: The Original Series, after which he divorced her in March 1969.

 Shatner's second wife was Marcy Lafferty, the daughter of the television producer Perry Lafferty.
 Lasting from 1973 to 1996, their marriage was Shatner's longest, but did not produce any children.

 Shatner's third wife was Nerine Kidd, whom he married in 1997.
 Returning home at around 10 p.m. on August 9, 1999, he found her lying lifeless at the bottom of their backyard swimming pool.
 She was forty years old.
-Once an autopsy had revealed that her blood contained both alcohol and diazepam, the coroner decided that the cause of her death was accidental drowning and the Los Angeles Police Department, agreeing that there was no evidence of foul play, closed its file on the case.
+An autopsy revealed that her blood contained both alcohol and diazepam, the coroner decided that the cause of her death was accidental drowning and the Los Angeles Police Department, agreeing that there was no evidence of foul play, closed its file on the case.
 Speaking to the press shortly after his wife's death while visibly still in a state of shock, Shatner said that she had "meant everything" to him and described her as his "beautiful soulmate".
 He urged the public to support Friendly House, a non-profit organization that helps women to rebuild their lives after trying to free themselves from alcoholism or other forms of drug addiction.
 He later told Larry King in an interview that "my wife, whom I loved dearly, and who loved me, was suffering with a disease that we don't like to talk about: alcoholism.
 And she met a tragic ending because of it".